Quantum Magnetism in Minerals: Three-dimensional frustrated lattices

 A rich variety of minerals is represented by tellurium oxycompounds, some of them realizing unique crystal structures, as summarized in a recent review article by Christy, Mills, and Kampf \cite{ChristyMills16}.
 Among them, the mineral choloalite, PbCuTe$_2$O$_6$ \cite{PowellThomas94, LamGroat99}, has a cubic structure with the chiral space group $P4_132$.
 Its magnetic sublattice of Cu$^{2+}$ ions represents a complex 3D network consisting of two kinds of corner-sharing triangles with different Cu--Cu bond lengths of 4.37 and 5.60~\AA.
-The

-larger triangles form a hyperkagom\'e lattice, to which individual smaller triangles are attached, as shown in Fig.~\ref{Fig:Choloalite}.
+The larger triangles form a hyperkagome lattice, to which individual smaller triangles are attached, as shown in Fig.~\ref{Fig:Choloalite}.
 Several years ago, is was realized that this mineral could represent a new candidate compound for hosting a 3D quantum spin-liquid state, as it does not order magnetically down to subkelvin temperatures \cite{KoteswararaoKumar14, KhuntiaBert16}, unlike its sibling compound SrCuTe$_2$O$_6$ that shows two magnetic transitions at $T_{\rm N1}\approx5.5$~K and $T_{\rm N2}\approx4.5$~K \cite{AhmedTsirlin15, KoteswararaoPanda15}.
 The magnetic specific heat of high-purity synthetic choloalite shows a broad maximum at 1.1~K, followed by a weak kink at 0.87~K of unknown origin \cite{KoteswararaoKumar14}.

-The dominant AFM interactions among the Cu$^{2+}$ ions generate a strongly frustrated hyper-hyperkagom\'e network of $S=1/2$ spins, but the magnetic connectivity is additionally enhanced by weaker interactions that partially relieve this frustration.
+The dominant AFM interactions among the Cu$^{2+}$ ions generate a strongly frustrated hyper-hyperkagome network of $S=1/2$ spins, but the magnetic connectivity is additionally enhanced by weaker interactions that partially relieve this frustration.
 Through a combination of magnetization measurements with NMR and $\mu$SR, it was shown that spin fluctuations persist down to 20~mK without spin freezing \cite{KhuntiaBert16}.
 Further, the sublinear power-law dependence of the spin-lattice relaxation rate, $T_1^{-1}(T)$, evidences a nonsinglet ground state with a gapless excitation spectrum.
 From the NMR perspective, anomalies that were observed around 1~K can be related to the dramatic slowing down of the spin dynamics, possibly arising from some kind of instability of the spinon Fermi surface \cite{KhuntiaBert16}.